steveloughran/kerberos_and_hadoop/sections/errors.md

 > *[Supernatural Horror in Literature](https://en.wikisource.org/wiki/Supernatural_Horror_in_Literature), HP Lovecraft, 1927.*

+Security error messages appear to take pride in providing limited information.
+In particular, they are usually some generic `IOException` wrapping a generic security exception.
+There is some text in the message, but it is often `Failure unspecified at GSS-API level`, which means "something went wrong".

+Generally a stack trace with UGI in it is a security problem, *though it can be a network problem surfacing in the security code*.

+The underlying causes of problems are usually the standard ones of distributed systems: networking and configuration.

+In [HADOOP-12426](https://issues.apache.org/jira/browse/HADOOP-12426) I've proposed a CLI entry point for health checking this.
+Volunteers to implement welcome.

 # OS/JVM Layer; GSS library

 Some of these are covered in Oracle's Troubleshooting Kerberos docs.